rachelharu/game-wiki-project/README.md

 ## WHAT I LEARNED

-how to display a single value for an object in an array

-` game.esrb_rating === null ?
-"N/A" : game.esrb_rating.name `

-also how to access a value in an object thats in an array instead of the entire object such as here:
+how to access a property value in an object thats in an array such as here:

-genres.map((o) => o.name).join(", ")

-which creates a new array with the desired values

-example
+// used in line 107 of index.js

 ` let genres =
 [